 \section{Results}

-In this section, we analyze the evaluation of patient's performance by the system in comparison with that by the PTs, followed by the analysis of user satisfaction with the system and its corresponding interfaces, obtained from the paper-based survey.
+In this section, we analyze the evaluation of patient performance by the system in comparison with that by the physiotherapists, followed by the analysis of user satisfaction with the system and its corresponding interfaces, obtained from the paper-based survey.